amustapha/tailwind-application/README.md

 # tailwind

-> Tailwind CSS Job Application
+> Tailwind UI Job Application

+As part of the requirements for [Tailwind UI Fullstack Developer Role](https://apply.workable.com/tailwind-ui/j/E129989EC6/), I put together this page to say a little story about myself.

 ## Build Setup